-As you walk together, have an honest conversation with God about where you are at in your journey with Him.
+As you walk together, have an honest conversation with God about where you are in your journey with Him.
 Let Him in on any secrets you’ve been holding back from Him.
 Make it a fun walk together.
 Laugh together.
 Listen to what He may want to say to you.

 Journal some thoughts from your walk with God below: